Whereof one cannot speak, thereof one must be silent.

 Humanity have spent centuries attempting to figure this one out, and we appear no closer than we did in Year 0.
 This suggests that the question is unanswerable.
 This is the case even with a belief that one’s moral code has been handed down to humanity from an omnipotent, omniscient, omnibenevolent god (or gods).
 A central part of religious belief is the concept of ‘faith’, and Kierkegaardian leaps thereof.
 In short, the statement that

 I cannot know this is true, or prove it to be so, but will believe it nonetheless.
-Intriguingly, religious faith begins at the same assertion of uncertainty as agnosticism—it simply reaches a different conclusion.
+Intriguingly, religious faith begins at the same assertion of uncertainty as agnosticism—it simply reaches the opposite conclusion on what to do about it.

 As long as there are disparities between individual humans—as nobody would seriously dispute—there will be different delineations that work best for different collections of individuals.
 Morality is created by collections of humans, and serves those collections of humans—it is not, and cannot be, one-size-fits-all.